t0mpr1c3/catrpilr/README.md

 * Move around the caterpillar box eating the tasty red food that helps you grow.
 * Try not to bite your own tail or crash into the side of the box.
 That's like, ouch.
-* Watch out for the power pills!
-They will make you move extra quick until you eat something else.
+* Look out for the power pills!
+For 10 seconds you will move extra quick, and score more points for all the food you eat.

 ## Code summary: